codacy/docs/docs/organizations/managing-security-and-risk.md

 !!! note
     Penetration testing is available upon request and is provided by a third-party partner.
 See [how to request penetration testing for your organization](https://go.codacy.com/pen-testing-product).

-Codacy opens a new finding when penetration testing results are published by our partner.
+Codacy opens a new finding when penetration testing results are published by our partner.<!-- TODO TAROT-2669: clarify when these are closed -->

 ## Finding statuses {: id="item-statuses"}